Hexatona/AITTSMaker/readme.txt

 pip install chardet

-5) Put FFMPEG and SOX in the directory.
+pip install sox

+5) Download Sox from their releases:  https://sourceforge.net/projects/sox/files/sox/

+And put it in the same directory as AITTSMaker.py

+Also find a copy of libmp3lame.dll and put it in there too.

+And you're done!
+Install complete!

-6)  App Usage:  (make sure you open up miniconda, activate the coquitts environnt, and naviate to the directory of this program.)
+6)  App Usage:  (make sure you open up miniconda, activate the coquitts environment, and navigate to the directory of this program.)

 a)  format a story from html to text